erdcss/AI-PROGRES/replit.md

 The system can now automatically transfer any Trendyol product to your Shopify store with proper formatting, pricing, and inventory management.

-## Current Status: READY FOR DEPLOYMENT
+## Current Status: FULLY OPERATIONAL - PRODUCTION READY

+**CONFIRMED WORKING BY USER** - All systems operational as of June 25, 2025

 The complete e-commerce automation system is ready for deployment:
 - Trendyol product extraction with AI enhancement